Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Technical Supplement: Controlled Tension Injection and Fisher-Level Bias Propagation

 Tensions in $\Omega_{m0}$, $H_0$, and $r_d$ arise frequently in joint analyses of DESI BAO, SNe, and CMB distance priors.
 If the theoretical model is displaced relative to the true cosmology by $\Omega_{m0}\rightarrow\Omega_{m0}+\Delta\Omega_{m0}, H_0\rightarrow H_0+\Delta H_0,r_d\rightarrow r_d+\Delta r_d$, then the induced residual in any probe’s observable $d_i$ takes the linearized form

 The corresponding parameter bias is again determined by the Fisher–bias relation,

 where the projection coefficients $S_\beta^{(X)}$ encode how each probe transmits a given tension into the CPL parameter space.
-These analytic expressions provide a convenient theoretical reference for interpreting the empirical 2D bias maps of the main text and help explain the differing pathways through which BAO, CMB, and SNe propagate the same physical tension.
+These expressions provide a linearized reference for interpreting the empirical bias relations shown in the main text.